myriam-gonidec/ReflectivePortfolio/README.md

 ![image](https://github.com/user-attachments/assets/839c489a-dbb5-45be-9d79-7ba5398a2ab0)

 ## Project description
-Aéroworld is seeking data analytics talent showing a reflective approach and strong analytical abilities aligned with the company’s objectives.
+This global air plane manufacturing company is seeking data analytics talent showing a reflective approach and strong analytical abilities aligned with the company’s objectives.
 Potential candidates must showcase their business and technical abilities with the creation of a reflective and visual portfolio.

 ## Tool
 - PowerBI, PowerQuery, DAX